MilanLochovsky/FunRSS/README.md

 FunRSS
 ======

 Simple RSS reader for learning with Android.
 It's nothing big.
-Simply for me and funy.
+Simply for me and fun.